NuclearGeekETH/NFT_Generator/README.md

 Use append_json.py to update your metadata with the image uri for your collection.

+Optional:

 Use removeJSONending.py to remove the .json file extension if you only want data files and not json.
 I would recommend backing up the .json files before doing this. copy/paste removeJSONending.py to your folder with your json metadata and run removeJSONending.py to remove .json from all files in the folder.

+Use rename.py to rename or renumber files in a folder.
+This is helpful if you are trying to combine images you create or have to make edits.

 Have Fun!